This post may contain affiliate links. Please read our disclosure policy.

-Lemon curd is another classic recipe that is surprisingly easy to make at home!
+Lemon curd is a classic recipe that is surprisingly easy to make at home!
 Lemon curd actually dates back to late 19th century England, where homemade lemon curd was typically served with bread or scones during afternoon tea as an alternative to jam.
 Lemon curd, with its wonderfully intense flavor, is now also often used as a filling for cakes, pastries, or tarts, and it plays a starring role in pies such as lemon meringue!

 Our recipe, adapted from one by Ina Garten, is different (and easier) than some of the other lemon curd recipes I’ve seen, because it uses whole eggs rather than just egg yolks.
 While some lemon curds are quite thick, this version has a smooth and creamy texture that is just perfect for a variety of uses!